Welcome to your USU Libraries

 Mon - Thur: 9:00 am - 7:00 pm

 Fri: 9:00 am - 5:00 pm

-Research guides are online, expertly compiled lists of resources and research tools specific to your subject or class.
-There's a guide for every course to help you quickly connect to relevant databases – just look for the "Research Help" tab in Canvas.
+Research guides help students navigate and find library resources and research tools for a specific subject or class.
+Every course has a research guide – just look for the "Research Help" tab in Canvas.

-You can meet one-on-one with a subject librarian for help focusing your research topic, finding and evaluating information, citing sources, and much more!
+Meet one-on-one with a subject librarian for help focusing your research, finding information, citing sources, and much more!
 There's a librarian for every major and program at USU.